plow-technologies/rescript-linter/README.md

 Currently, there are two rules available

-1. `DisallowedFunctionRule` - Disallow the use of certain functions
+1. `DisallowedFunctionRule` - Disallow the use of certain functions like `string_of_int`
+2. `DisallowedOperatorRule` - Disallow the use of certain operators like `|>`
-2. `NoJStringInterpolation` - Disallow the use of j-string Interpolation
+3. `NoJStringInterpolation` - Disallow the use of j-string Interpolation

 ### Writing your own rule